RainerEmrich/install-cloud-server/README.md

 Before you start the script, you should have some additional info at hand:

 * Backup account name, password and an encrytion key, if you want to install the 1&amp;1 Backup Manager.
 You have to configure a backup account in the 1&amp;1 cloud panel beforehand.
-* Password for the MariaDB "root" user.
+* A new password for the MariaDB "root" user.

 Start the script install-server.sh.